 | Tracey Hodgkins| President: As President, Tracey is dedicated to ensuring the Chamber effectively supports its members and strengthens the wider community.
 With over 30 years of experience in entrepreneurial education, product, service, and tourism development, she brings a wealth of expertise across multiple industries.
-Tracey is the owner of Blackwood Valley Escapes, specialising in short-term rental hosting, design and property staging, and Purple Fox Global, home to The Sustainable Host—a sustainability and tiny house education platform.
+Tracey is the owner of Fox and Clay Studio which designs, project manages and stages properties for short-term rental, Blackwood Valley Escapes, specialising in short-term rental hosting, and Purple Fox Global, home to The Sustainable Host—a sustainability and tiny house education platform.
 She is also the author of three books on sustainable living and STR tourism development.
 Beyond her business ventures, Tracey serves as the Chair of Industry OneCard, a global employee training and compliance tracking software solution that supports safer, more efficient workplaces.
 A recognised leader in the tiny house and sustainability movement, Tracey continues to champion education, innovation, and community-driven growth across the region.
 Her awards include Telstra Business Woman of the Year, BHERT Entrepreneurial Educator of the Year and many more. |

 | Simon Robinson| Vice President: Simon brings diverse long-term entrepreneurial experience to the role.
 He is committed to supporting local enterprise, fostering economic growth in the region, and strengthening the Chamber's role as an advocate for the region's business community. |